Values and goals

-North Mountain acknowledges the inequity that exists in art scenes and professions.
-We feel we must take mindful and resolute steps to help undo structural inequities that come with the territories we’ve inherited.
-For these reasons we try our best to extend our resources to people from communities that have been oppressed or marginalized.
+North Mountain acknowledges the inequities that exists in art fields and creative professions.
+We feel we must take mindful and resolute steps to address these commonplace inequities that are often made invisible.
+For this reason, we try our best to develop programming for people from communities that have been historically oppressed or marginalized.

 We’re supportive of the self-taught because we recognize that formal education may be prohibitive to many people in creative practices or from lower-income backgrounds.